Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Minimax manifold learning

-To obtain a performance bound for Mesh Isomap, we use as mesh construction the tangential Delaunay complex (after correction for inconsistencies) based on estimated tangent spaces, described in \secref{TDC}.
-We saw there that this method comes with performance guarantees, but these were established for a surface $\cM$ without a boundary.
-It turns out that the construction is local in that the computation of a given simplex in the complex only depends on the sample points that are within $C_1\eps$ of the simplex~\cite[Lem 8.10(3)]{Boissonnat2018}; and the estimation of the tangent spaces at a given point only depends on on the sample points that are within $C_2\eps$ of the point of interest, where again $C_2$ only depends on the reach of $\cM$.
-And the constants $C_1$ and $C_2$ only depend on the reach of $\cM$.
-We can thus deduce that the estimation accuracy in~\eqref{TDC_bound} remains unaffected if the path between two vertices is $\max\{C_1, C_2\} \eps$ away from $\partial \cM$.
-Nonetheless, to keep things simple, in what follows, {\em we ignore a possible boundary effect.}
+We established in \thmref{TDC_bound} that the mesh construction yields distance estimates that satisfy \eqref{distance_error}, but we did so under the assumption that the surface $\cM$ does not have a boundary.
+It turns out that the construction is local in that the computation of a given simplex in the complex only depends on the sample points that are within $C_1\eps$ of the simplex~\cite[Lem~8.10(3)]{Boissonnat2018}; and the estimation of the tangent spaces at a given point, as carried out in \secref{tangent_estimation}, only depends on the sample points that are within $C_2\eps$ of the point of interest.
+This leads us to anticipate that the embedding error \eqref{embed_error} applies here as well --- even though $\cM$ has a boundary --- at least for data points that are $C_3 \eps$ away from $\partial \cM$.
+This points to the possibility that {\em this variant of Mesh Isomap is minimax rate-optimal for manifold learning in the situation where the submanifold is isometric to a convex domain}.

-We combine this bound on the accuracy with the perturbation bound for Classical Scaling recently established in~\cite{arias2020perturbation}.
-In fact, this is exactly what is done there, in Cor~4, to obtain a performance bound for Isomap based on an improvement of~\eqref{bernstein_bound}.
-With the caveat of a possible boundary effect, this yields that {\em Mesh Isomap recovers an isometric embedding of the sample points with average precision $C \eps^2$, where $C$ only depends on $\cM$}.